ame589/dataflow_cicd/README.md

 # Dataflow Job: c360-ingestion-pod

-This README provides an overview of the `dfo-customer-skydata-capt` dataflow job, explaining its components, functionality, and configuration.
+This README provides an overview of the `dataflow-cicd` dataflow job, explaining its components, functionality, and configuration.

 ## Overview

-The `dfo-customer-skydata-capt` dataflow job is designed to ingest data from Google Cloud Storage (GCS), validate the records against Avro schemas retrieved from Google Cloud Pub/Sub topics, and publish valid and invalid records to corresponding Pub/Sub topics.
+The `dataflow-cicd` dataflow job is designed to ingest data from Google Cloud Storage (GCS), validate the records against Avro schemas retrieved from Google Cloud Pub/Sub topics, and publish valid and invalid records to corresponding Pub/Sub topics.
 The job is built using Apache Beam and runs on Google Cloud Dataflow.

 ## Components